 If approved, the ordinance would allow for one (1) medical marihuana facility and one (1) recreational marihuana establishment to operate in three potential zoning areas: at the southeast corner of Maple and Cranbrook; in the Triangle District, off Woodward, south of Maple and east of Adams but inclusive of Adams Square; and in part of the Rail District.
 View a map showing areas for potential locations at www.bhamgov.org/mhmap.
 No more than two locations would be selected, and all areas would be contingent on future zoning, permitting, a special land use permit and land owner consent.

 The City feels voters ought to decide whether to amend the Birmingham City ordinance which prohibits the sale of marihuana within the City of Birmingham.
-By opting in, the City, rather than an outside entity, could have reasonable control over ordinance language and any amendments, as well as control over marihuana regulations within its borders.
+Should voters choose to pass the ordinance amendment, the City, rather than an outside entity, could have reasonable control over ordinance language and any amendments, as well as control over marihuana regulations within its borders.
 It would give the City time to process and adjust to changes on its own terms and regulations.
+If the ordinance amendment does not pass, marihuana establishments will remain prohibited in Birmingham.

-Through the MRTMA, an outside entity (such as a citizen representing a marihuana business) may petition to initiate an ordinance that allows marihuana establishments in Birmingham, regardless of the existing City law prohibiting marihuana establishments.
-As stated previously, the outside entity could propose that a large number of marihuana establishments be permitted in the City, and if passed the outside entity would have control over the terms, regulations and qualifications pertaining to the marihuana establishments.
+If the ordinance amendment does not pass, marihuana establishments will remain prohibited in Birmingham.
+However, through the MRTMA, an outside entity (such as a citizen representing a marihuana business) may petition to initiate an ordinance for a future election that allows marihuana establishments in Birmingham, regardless of the existing City law prohibiting marihuana establishments.
+As stated previously, the outside entity could propose that a large number of marihuana establishments be permitted in the City, and if passed by the voters in a future election, the outside entity would have control over the terms, regulations and qualifications pertaining to the marihuana establishments.
 It should also be noted that a citizen or outside entity could petition to initiate an ordinance that could completely ban the sale of marihuana in Birmingham.
 The City is not permitted to do that, but a citizen may.

 Where can I view the proposed changes to the ordinance?